taichi-dev/taichi/docs/debugging.rst

 -----------------------------

-As we all know, Python provides a useful stack traceback system, which could help you locale the issue easier.
+As we all know, Python provides a useful stack traceback system, which could help you locate the issue easily.
 But sometimes stack tracebacks from **Taichi-scope** could be extremely complicated and hard to read.
 For example:

 .. code-block:: python